-Now we’re getting into brands that are well-known for their bass amps specifically!
-Hartke is one of the top bass amp manufacturers, and while they are involved with guitar amplifiers as well, the bass ones are where they really shine.
+Now we’re getting into brands that are well known for their bass amps specifically!
+Hartke is one of the top bass amp manufacturers, and while they are involved with guitar amplifiers, the bass ones are where they shine.

 The Hartke HD15 is no exception, and the quality that goes into making their bigger, more expensive amps is still here with this practice amp.

-In this amp, you get 15-watts from a 6 ½ -inch speaker, a 3-band EQ, headphone and auxiliary inputs, so all-in-all it’s nearly identical to the Fender Rumble, except for their HyDrive technology on the speaker.
+In this amp, you get 15 watts from a 6 ½-inch speaker, a 3-band EQ, headphones, and auxiliary inputs, so all-in-all, it’s nearly identical to the Fender Rumble, except for their HyDrive technology on the speaker.

-HyDrive is a concept created by Hartke, which involves a speaker that is made with a hybrid of paper and aluminum.
-This allows you to achieve a great balance between roundness and attack, which something I think people are always trying to dial in.
+HyDrive is a concept created by Hartke, which involves a speaker made with a hybrid of paper and aluminum.
+This allows you to achieve a great balance between roundness and attack, which is something I think people are always trying to dial in.

 All of these little details might not mean too much to the beginner, but it’s still important that your amp sounds good.
 I think something that sounds great at a low price can definitely be motivating for new players, and it encourages them to keep going.

-Finally, the last bass amp under $150 that we’ll cover is the Ampeg BA-108.
-Ampeg, along with Hartke, is one of the titans of the bass amp market, and I think they’ve put out consistently great products from the top to the bottom level.
+Finally, the last bass amp under $200 that we’ll cover is the Ampeg BA-108.
+Ampeg, along with Hartke, is one of the titans of the bass amp market, and I think they’ve consistently put out great products from the top to the bottom level.

-I’ve had the pleasure of trying out all of the amps in this guide and give them their fair share, but I think Ampeg takes the cake.
-It’s the best sounding amp for the money (in my opinion!)
+I’ve had the pleasure of trying out all of the amps in this guide and giving them their fair share, but I think Ampeg takes the cake.
+It’s the best-sounding amp for the money (in my opinion!)

 It doesn’t have as many features as the BlackStar, and on paper, it’s similar to the amps in this list, but it’s my personal favorite one here.
-I think this and Hartke strikes a wonderful balance between the highs and lows, and you can comfortably adjust things to your liking on both of them, but this particular amp is #1 for me.
-I think that this one is just a bit bassier compared to the Hartke.
+I think this and Hartke strike a wonderful balance between the highs and lows, and you can comfortably adjust things to your liking on both of them, but this particular amp is #1 for me.
+I think that this one is just a bit more powerful compared to Hartke.

-It’s also the most powerful practice amp in this list (unless you decide to upgrade to a Fender Rumble 25 from the 15); it uses an 8-inch speaker, and it’s 20-watts, so you get a little extra “oomph” to your playing.
+It’s also the most powerful practice amp in this list (unless you decide to upgrade to a Fender Rumble 25 from the 15); it uses an 8-inch speaker and 20 watts, so you get a little extra “oomph” to your playing.

 I also like that you can have the option to have the amp at an angle, so you don’t have to lean over too much to adjust things if you prefer to keep it on the floor since the controls are on the front of the amp, rather than on top like most of the amps we’ve talked about.

-Overall, if you go with this one, you won’t be let down.
+Overall, you won’t be let down if you go with this one.
 Even at this price range, it still sounds like an Ampeg, despite lacking the power of its big brothers.